 Let us go through some of the methods to help you validate your business idea before you launch your business.

 Survey Forms - a great tool for idea validation

 Survey forms are tools that help you collect responses from the people that fill them in.
 There are many notable services starting from the free and popular option Google Forms that can be used from a Google account to more focused and varied services such as Survey Monkey, Typeform, Wufoo, and PaperForm.

 - Google Forms

 Google Forms is one of the most popular, widely-used, free online form builders.
 It is used mostly by individuals ranging from students, proprietors, academics, non-profits for collecting leads, and responses to surveys.
 Though it is widely used many professionals and businesses find themselves searching for a better solution.

-The reason being that Google Forms wasn’t built with professional users and business needs in mind.
+The reason is that Google Forms wasn’t built with professional users and business needs in mind.
 It was designed to be a simple and basic solution for data collection, but no more than that.
-It is a good solution for the basic and average user that wants to collects leads and responses and it is good enough for validating an idea.
+It is a good solution for the basic and average user that wants to collect leads and responses and it is good enough for validating an idea.